-Roman Daniels Suit Club takes an active role in Ethical Sourcing.
+Roman Daniels Suit Club takes an active role in Ethical and Sustainable Sourcing.
 As a result, we outright will not source goods from certain countries, regions or organisations that show disregard for such matters.

 The BSCI Code of Conduct aims to set out the values and principles that BSCI participants strive to implement with their business partners along their supply chains.
 Each BSCI participant endorses the Code of Conduct when joining the initiative.